githubEdit

 Hybrid Approach (Common in Growing Companies)

-Ethical hacking vs red teaming cybersecurity roles/activities
+Ethical hacking vs red teaming roles and activities

 Both ethical hacking and red teaming functions aim to improve security by exposing weaknesses before malicious actors exploit them.
 Both roles require technical skills in penetration testing, social engineering, and attack simulations.
 And both roles involve authorized attempts to identify vulnerabilities in systems, networks, or organizations.